Hotel Regency

 Need To Know

-• No spa, pool, or fitness centre — the property is genuinely classic-villa hospitality, not full-resort facilities
+• No spa, pool or gym: this is classic-villa hospitality, deliberately

-• Restaurant closed annually from 4-25 August (Sunday and Monday evenings reserved for hotel guests only)
+• Restaurant closed 4–25 August; Sunday and Monday evenings the Bistrot serves hotel guests only

 Check in - Check out